How to Map PostgreSQL Extension Dependencies Across Major Versions

 fi

-echo "PASS: Dependency graph validated.
+echo "PASS: dependency graph validated.
 Safe to proceed with binary upgrade."

-ERROR: extension "X" has no upgrade path from Y to Z |
+ERROR: extension "postgis" has no update path from version "3.2.0" to version "3.4.0"

-ERROR: could not load library "/usr/lib/postgresql/16/lib/X.so": undefined symbol: Y |
+ERROR: could not load library "/usr/lib/postgresql/16/lib/pg_similarity.so": undefined symbol: FunctionCallInvoke

 diff <(psql -h old_host -t -A -c "SHOW shared_preload_libraries;") \